 - Butter, for greasing the pans

 - Preheat the oven to 350 degrees F. Butter 3 (8-inch) round cake pans.
-Line with parchment paper, grease again and dust with a light coating of cocoa powder.
+Grease the pans, line with parchment paper, grease again and dust with a light coating of cocoa powder.

 - Sift the flour, sugar, cocoa, baking soda, baking powder, and salt into the bowl of an electric mixer fitted with a paddle attachment and mix on low speed until combined.

 - In another bowl, combine the buttermilk, melted butter, eggs, and vanilla.
 With the mixer on low speed, slowly add the wet ingredients to the dry.

 - With mixer still on low, add the coffee and stir just to combine, scraping the bottom of the bowl with a rubber spatula.

 - Pour the batter into the prepared pans and bake for 35 to 40 minutes, until a cake tester comes out clean.
 Cool in the pans for 30 minutes, then turn them out onto a cooling rack and cool completely.

 - If any of the cake layers have a rounded or domed top, slice the dome off to make the cake level.

 - Using a large bread knife slice the layers in half as evenly as possible.